harshvardhanarora/swiftsimplified/_posts/2022-03-16-collection-types-in-swift.md

 print(numbers[5]) // Output - Optional("Five")
 ```

-Note: Accessing the key of a dictionary returns an optional.
-This ensures that the code will not crash if that key is not found.
-You will learn more about this in the article for Optionals in Swift.
+Note: Accessing a dictionary value by key returns an optional.
+This prevents crashes when a key is missing; you'll learn more about optionals in the dedicated article.

 Updating values —